ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

    their ""README`` files.
 In the main ``index.rst`` files for their documentation, they then use a grid of cards to visually explain and link to documentation sections.
-   This keeps the ``README`` file focused on why you might want to explore the library and allows you to quickly view documentation sections of interest.
+   This keeps the ``README`` file focused on why you might want to explore the library and lets you quickly view documentation sections of interest.

 The ``README.rst`` file is also reused within the project file metadata.
 It is usually included in the ``long-description`` field.